Find out what our former students are doing after graduating from the program.

 "I had three requirements for the perfect university: a top-notch music school, a topnotch JSP, and a vibrant Jewish community.
 Coming to IU is probably the best decision I ever made and my JS classes were the highlight of my day throughout my four years at IU."

-— Philip Ohriner, School of Music B.S. and Outside Field in Jewish Studies, May 2002; Assistant Rabbi, Congregation Beth David, Saratoga, California
+— Philip Ohriner, School of Music B.S. and Outside Field in Jewish Studies, May 2002; Senior Rabbi, Congregation Beth David, Saratoga, California

 "I really loved the flexibility of the program.
 I know many people who earned the Jewish Studies major or certificate and each of us focused on something different.
 The funds available for scholarships in Jewish Studies are unmatched in any other department or program."

--Matthew Brittingham, second year Jewish Studies M.A.
+-Matthew Brittingham, Jewish Studies M.A.
 2014; doctoral student at Emory University

 "My work at IU focuses on both Christianity and Judaism in the first several centuries of this era, a time when both traditions were growing and changing.
 In particular, I am working on a project that explores how Jews and Christians thought about and represented angels, in both texts and art.
 Even though I study Judaism in antiquity, some of the most provocative and productive conversations I’ve had during my time here at IU have been with scholars of Judaism in the modern period, conversations that happen because of the multi-department, multidiscipline character of the Borns JSP.
 I’ve had a chance to practice my teaching skills because of the JSP: when there was a need for a beginning biblical Hebrew teacher, the program took a chance and hired me.
 The students who have gone through my classes have been bright and impressive in the range of subjects and projects they are pursuing"